The challenge of hidden gifts in multi-agent reinforcement learning: Formal analysis and a correction term

-See the Appendix for the full proof \ref{cproof}.
-As a proof sketch, we rely on two key assumptions.
-The first key assumption is that agent $i$ is the first to open their door.
-As a result, agent $j$'s entire policy is related directly to the collective reward, and hence the sub-policy $\pi_d^j$ does not exist.
+See P.\ref{p:correction} for the full proof.
+As a sketch, we rely on two key assumptions.
+The first key assumption is the episode was successful so by the reward function, the collective reward was returned in the episode.
+As a result, there was a sequence of time steps where agent $j$ was not holding the key up until the collective reward was returned.
 The second key assumption is that the other agent's collective reward policy is differentiable.
-With those assumptions we can then use the objective of agent $j$ as a surrogate for the collective reward, similar to the approach taken in mutual learning aware models \citep{willi2022cola,foerster2017learning}.
+With those assumptions we can then use the objective of agent $j$ as a surrogate for the collective reward in the look-ahead step of the policy gradient derivation \citep{sutton1998reinforcement}, similar to mutual learning aware update rules \citep{willi2022cola,foerster2017learning}.
+The correction term does not conflict with individual objectives (see P.\ref{p:conf}) and can be computed with a finite difference method.
+The corrected gradient objective for agent $j$ from P.\ref{p:correction} is: